Twisted conjugacy classes for polyfree groups: Introduction

 \section{Introduction}

 Let $\ph:G\to G$ be an endomorphism and let $R(\ph)$ denote the cardinality of the set of $\ph$-twisted conjugacy classes, i.e., the number of orbits of the action $\sigma \cdot \alpha \mapsto \sigma \alpha \ph(\sigma)^{-1}$ where $\sigma, \alpha \in G$, also known as the Reidemeister number of $\varphi$.
 In classical fixed point theory, $R(\varphi)$ plays an important role in estimating the Nielsen number of a selfmap $f$ on a compact manifold, where $\varphi$ is the homomorphism induced by $f$ on the fundamental group.
 In \cite{fel-hill}, A. Fel'shtyn and R. Hill conjectured that injective endomorphisms of a finitely generated group with exponential growth should have infinite Reidemeister number.
-For automorphisms, the conjecture holds for non-elementary Gromov hyperbolic groups (which include free groups of finite rank) as shown by G. Levitt and M. Lustig \cite{levitt-lustig} for the torsion-free case and by A. Fel'shtyn \cite{fel:1} for the case with torsion.
-While the conjecture does not hold in general (not even for automorphisms), it has generated recent interest in finding classes of groups for which the Reidmeiester number is always infinite for automorphisms.
+For automorphisms, the conjecture holds for non-elementary Gromov hyperbolic groups (which include free groups of finite rank) as shown by G. Levitt and M. Lustig \cite{levitt-lustig} (see also \cite{fel:1}).
+While the conjecture does not hold in general (not even for automorphisms), it has generated recent interest in finding classes of groups for which the Reidemeister number is always infinite for automorphisms.
 We say that a group $G$ has the $R_{\infty}$ property if $R(\varphi)=\infty$ for every automorphism $\varphi \in Aut(G)$.
 It follows from \cite{levitt-lustig} that free groups of finite rank at least 2 have the $R_{\infty}$ property.
-More information about groups with $R_{\infty}$ property you can find in \cite{sur}.
 Our primary interest of this paper is in the (in)finiteness of $R(\ph)$ for automorphisms $\ph$ of finitely generated polyfree groups.